DaveBenham/VenomModules/doc/EnvelopeGenerators.md

 Most actions can be configured to have one of three modes:
 - **Full** The stage always proceeds to completion before the envelope progresses to the next stage.
 Retrigger is not allowed.
 - **RTrg** Same as Full except a retrigger can abort the stage prematurely to initiate the start of a new envelope.
 - **Gate** The stage proceeds to completion as long as the triggering gate remains high.
 If the gate goes low then the envelope proceeds to the next non-Gate stage.
-This is the only mode available to Sustain actions.

 With these basic building blocks, a tremendous variety of envelope types may be constructed.